ziembaje/OvenImp/README.md

 The thermocouple interfaces with the MAX31855 IC which converts the analog voltage to a digital value and transmits it to the imp over SPI.
 In order to get oven temperatures from this simply place the probe in the oven while cooking and visit https://agent.electricimp.com/WKCeHKwjvcPJ to see the readings.

-A custon 3D printed case was designed to house the OvenImp along with its 9V battery and be easily mounted with double sided tape to the side of the oven.
+A custom 3D printed case was designed to house the OvenImp along with its 9V battery and be easily mounted with double sided tape to the side of the oven.

 ![installed](on_oven.jpg)